Hotels Reviews Trips

 Overall:

-I would stay here agin in a heartbeat, and I’ve stayed at my fair share of Chicago properties.
-The renovations make this a competitive hotel in the price range, and the location is great.
+I’ve stayed at my fair share of Chicago properties and I believe the renovations make this a competitive hotel in the price range, and the location is great.
 I wouldn’t hesitate to recommend the property; however, I think the pricing usually lends itself to paying outright rather than using points.

-At the time of publishing the Intercontinental Chicago Magnificent Mile costs 50k IHG points per night.
-Using 1/2 cent per point valuation, I’d say its worth using points when you paid rates are above $250 a night.
-If you hit this property at the right time, like dead middle of winter, you’ll get rooms circling $100.
-That is a downright steal especially if you can compound your stay with an Accelerate promotion, or whatever IHG is calling their latest promos these days.
+At the time of publishing the Intercontinental Chicago Magnificent Mile costs 40k IHG points per night.
+Using 1/2 cent per point valuation, I’d say its worth using points when paid rates are above $250 a night.
+If you hit this property at the right time, like dead middle of winter, you’ll get rooms circling $125 to $150 which is where they were when we last stayed.
+That is a downright steal especially if you can compound with whatever IHG is calling their latest promos these days.

 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.